Code-Institute-Submissions/personal-portfolio-1/README.md

 ## Testing

 * All of the links are working.
 * The images adjusts depending on the width  of the view port.
 * During my first testing session, I discovered that the project section has uneccessary padding on mobile version.
 * The contact page does not allow for the user to submit if the email is not provided.
+* The website is validated in [W3C Validator](https://validator.w3.org) and there are no error found.
 ## Deployment

 The repository for this project contains two branches.
 The first one is called WIP which is short for working in progress.
 This branch contains all the initial codes that I have implemented.
 I am still experimenting on the number and name of my branches that I use.